These smart digital connected smart speaker clocks will wake you up in style

 Google Nest Hub (2nd-gen)

-Looking much the same as the original, the big change is under-the-hood, with increased speed and performance, plus a brand new feature that will thrill many and – conversely – spawn yawns from those who don’t give a hoot about quantified self: sleep sensing thanks to Google’s Soli technology.
+Looking much the same as the original, the big change for the 2nd-gen model was under-the-hood, with increased speed and performance, plus a brand new feature that will thrill many and – conversely – spawn yawns from those who don’t give a hoot about quantified self: sleep sensing thanks to Google’s Soli technology.

 It’s a completely contactless experience; just angle the screen towards where you will sleep and the Soli chip will watch your chest rise and fall and monitor your movement.